 We in America are not conducting a Holocaust.
 But our tax dollars go to insane wars that bring mass death and suffering, disrupt and derange entire countries, and benefit primarily elites.
 And we routinely purchase things made by workers in police states who are one step up from slaves.
 Oh, there is also the torture of millions of animals each year in factory farms.

-Despite this dark cause-and-effect of our “buying and selling,” we spend a great deal of time worrying about expense and appearance vis-à-vis our daily rituals, which focuses our attention so narrowly we avoid the decent path.
+Despite this dark cause-and-effect of our “buying and selling,” we spend a great deal of time worrying about expense and appearance vis-à-vis our daily rituals, which focus our attention so narrowly we avoid the decent path.